 - Thermo Fischer Scientific

-3. SLA5800 Features Plug & Play Integration with Rockwell Automation (Allen-Bradley) PLCs
+3. SLA5800 and SLAMf MFCs Feature Plug & Play Integration with Rockwell Automation (Allen-Bradley) PLCs

-To further simplify integration of the SLA5800 with EtherNet/IP™ into a network, Brooks Instrument engineers worked with Rockwell Automation to create an enhanced device profile that facilitates setup and integration of the MFC into the Rockwell Automation (Allen-Bradley) PLC.
-This allows for plug and play functionality of the SLA5800 with EtherNet/IP™ with one of the leading automation suppliers.
+To further simplify integration of the SLA5800 and SLAMf MFCs with EtherNet/IP™ into a network, Brooks Instrument engineers worked with Rockwell Automation to create an enhanced device profile that facilitates setup and integration of the MFC into the Rockwell Automation (Allen-Bradley) PLC.
+This allows for plug and play functionality of the SLA5800 and SLAMf with EtherNet/IP™ with leading automation suppliers.

-While normal setup of an MFC with a user’s automation network can take a significant amount of time to setup and program - especially when dozens of MFCs are involved - the enhanced device/add-on profile:
+While normal setup of a mass flow controller with a user’s automation network can take a significant amount of time to setup and program - especially when dozens of MFCs are involved - the enhanced device/add-on profile: